Xuanwo/blog/content/2024/10-a-letter-to-open-source-maintainers.md

 Here is a letter to all friends who are or aspire to be open-source maintainers.
 I have repeated many of these core ideas in various places.
 I believe it’s better to write them in a letter so that I don’t have to repeat myself again.
 This letter includes everything I want to share with NEW open-source maintainers.
 I hope all of them can find happiness and thrive in the open-source community.
 I wish for none of them to leave the open-source field with regret or sadness.

 This is a letter written with my utmost kindness.
 It may or may not align with your perspective.
-Nevertheless, thank you for reading, and remember, you are not alone, still one still loves you.
+Nevertheless, thank you for reading, and remember, you are not alone, someone still loves you.

 ---